 - Cookie Scoop: I used a medium-sized cookie scoop, specifically the #24 scoop.

 Here are some notes on the ingredients we'll be using.
 For the full ingredients list, look at the recipe card below.

 - All-Purpose Flour: Be sure to properly measure your flour (check out Expert Baking Tips above).

 - Corn Starch: Helps the cookies to be soft and tender.

 - Pumpkin Spice: If you do not have pumpkin pie spice at home, you can easily make your own.
-Just combine 1/2 tsp cinnamon, 1/4 tsp ground ginger, 1/8 tsp ground cloves, and 1/8 tsp ground nutmeg.
-This will give you 1 tsp of pumpkin pie spice which is how much we need to make these cookies.
+Here is my recipe for how to make your own pumpkin spice.

 - Butter: Unsalted and melted butter is what you'll need.

 - Pumpkin Puree: Not to be confused with pumpkin pie filling.
 They are not interchangeable.

 - Chocolate Chips: I used semi-sweet, but you could also use milk, dark, or even chocolate chunks.